Burchard-Tang/burchardtang.github.io/docs/projects.markdown

     <hr class="solid">
     <p class="project-description">
         Designed and coordinated a TED Talk–style assembly attended by 300+ junior students.
 The event featured senior students presenting on motivation and teachers sharing their professional journeys.
 I contributed both as an organizer and as a speaker, ensuring smooth logistics, clear communication with participants, and impactful delivery to the audience.
-        This engagement strengthened my skills in public speaking, event planning, and stakeholder coordination while demonstrating the ability to lead initiatives that inspire and engage a large audience.
+        This engagement strengthened my skills in public speaking and event planning while demonstrating the ability to lead initiatives that inspire and engage a large audience.
     </p>
 </div>